maximilianventura/Ontology-Constrained-Retrieval-for-Historical-RAG/README.md

 ## Retrieval Configurations

-Two configurations are evaluated:
+Two configurations are evaluated.

 **SVR – Semantic Vector Retrieval**

-Standard vector similarity search.
+Standard vector similarity search based purely on semantic proximity between query and statement embeddings.

 **OCR – Ontology-Constrained Retrieval**

 Vector retrieval combined with structural constraints derived from Wikidata relations and temporal metadata.
+These constraints restrict the search space and filter candidates that are structurally incompatible with the query.

 ## Example Usage

-Semantic baseline:
+Example semantic retrieval:

+python run_vector_graph.py --mode svr --q "Chi è nato a Milano nel 1489?"

+Example ontology-constrained retrieval:

+python run_vector_graph.py --mode ocr --q "Chi è nato a Milano nel 1489?"

+## Requirements

+Python 3.10+

+Install dependencies with:

+pip install -r requirements.txt

+Main dependencies include:

+- qdrant-client
+- sentence-transformers
+- pandas
+- numpy

+## Dataset Reconstruction

+The dataset is **not distributed directly** because it is derived from Wikidata.

+To reconstruct the dataset:

+1. Extract entities and relations from Wikidata using SPARQL queries.
+2. Convert statements into flat factual records containing SRC, PID, DST and temporal metadata.
+3. Generate text linearizations of the facts.
+4. Compute embeddings using SentenceTransformers.
+5. Index the embeddings in Qdrant.

+This process produces the experimental corpus of approximately **191,000 factual statements** used in the paper.

+## Scope

+This repository supports a **methodological experiment** on retrieval control in historical fact retrieval.

+The goal is to study how structural constraints can reduce semantic noise before generation.
+It is not intended to provide a production-ready search system.